fredzhangaranz/ai-insight/docs/todos/in-progress/sql-generation-llm-implementation.md

 - [ ] Integrated into API routes
 - [ ] Performance monitoring in place
 - [ ] Documentation updated

+### Phase 5: Legacy Service Cleanup

+- [ ] Decide whether `lib/services/subquestion-generator.service.ts` and `lib/services/funnel-query-generator.service.ts` should be removed or wrapped to call the shared provider
+- [ ] Ensure `lib/services/semantic/sql-generator.service.ts` either delegates to the new LLM path or is replaced outright (no duplicate entry points)
+- [ ] Update any consumers to the consolidated helper(s)
+- [ ] Document the final ownership of query generation services

 ### Overall Success When:
 - [ ] All test queries generate valid SQL